JakePelrah/IMGD-CS-420x-Projects/A4/README.md

 Creeping: This is my favorite preset.
 I modified the simulation buffer to only populate the left side of the screen.
 The sensor distance is set to 1.2.
 This creates vines that creep and search to the right.

+The additional controls are speed, tint, distance, pointSize and kernel type.
+Increasing poinSize creates some interesting alterations of the presets.